YoYo-JDCE/Causal-Inference/README.md

 ## Files

 - `explore_collider.py`: Simulates independent variables `talent` and `beauty`, creates a collider (`is_celebrity`), and compares regression estimates with and without conditioning on the collider.
+- `Confouding and the Backdoor Criterion.ipynb`: A Jupyter notebook that explores confounding, the backdoor criterion, and causal DAG visualizations such as `Education <- Ability -> Earnings`.
 - `requirements.txt`: Lists the Python dependencies needed to run the script.

 ## Setup